ondat/service/readme.md

 It must be just the golang sources.
 C++ sources _will_ break the control plane build.

-### Updating the dataplane copy to match.
+### Dataplane visibility

-You must update the dataplane sources (dataplane repo toplevel directory `service/`) to match.
-Do not commit directly to develop there either, create a branch and use a PR.
+There used to be an extra step to update the dataplane copy.
+However, this git repo is pulled in as a submodule now, so that's not required any more.

-### I changed the dataplane sources first, am I boned?
+### I changed the dataplane sources first, am I boned

 It depends.
 If your changes commit with changes to this repository, then possibly yes, you are a bit boned.
 If you're lucky, all you have to do is change